-Olivia Newton-John Cancels Upcoming Appearances After Reports Cancer Has Spread
+Olivia Newton-John Cancels Upcoming Appearances After Reports Her Cancer Has Spread

 The singer was originally diagnosed with breast cancer in 1992 when she found a lump in her right breast.
 The Australian entertainer then underwent a radical mastectomy, followed by a breast reconstruction.
 Miraculously, she bounced back with a clean bill of health, until her 2017 diagnosis.

-The disease has reportedly metastasized reported Radar and the “Hopelessly Devoted to You” singer is allegedly turning to herbal remedies in order to fight the further spread of the disease.
+The disease has reportedly metastasized, reported Radar, and the “Hopelessly Devoted to You” singer is allegedly turning to herbal remedies in order to fight the further spread of the disease.

 A friend close to the Grease star updated her fans on her second cancer battle in an interview with Closer Weekly on August 30.